rusnuker/winapi_undocumented/shell32_RunFileDlg.md

 ```
 Flags:
 ```
 #define RFF_NOBROWSE 1       // Removes the browse button.
-#define RFF_NODEFAULT 2 // No default item selected.
+#define RFF_NODEFAULT 2      // No default item (recent command) selected.
 #define RFF_CALCDIRECTORY 4  // Calculates the working directory from the file name.
 #define RFF_NOLABEL 8        // Removes the edit box label.
 #define RFF_NOSEPARATEMEM 14 // Removes the Separate Memory Space check box (Windows NT only).
 ```
 ## Calling
 To call it, use something like that (IT IS IN C):

 ```
+// OEM resources defined in winuser.h
+#define OEMRESOURCE

 #include <windows.h> // Hooking up WinAPI

 // Function load macro
 #define GetLibFunc(a, b) GetProcAddress(LoadLibraryA(a), b)

+// No recent command selected
+#define RFF_NODEFAULT 2

 int main() {
+	HICON hIcon = LoadIcon(0, MAKEINTRESOURCE(OIC_NOTE)); // Load an OEM "information" icon
-	//Get a function with its ordinary value
+	FARPROC RunFileDlg = GetLibFunc("shell32", MAKEINTRESOURCE(61)); // Get a function with its ordinary value (remember, RunFileDlg has no name)

-	FARPROC RunFileDlg = GetLibFunc("shell32", MAKEINTRESOURCE(61));
-	// Run it and wait
-	RunFileDlg(NULL, 0, 0, L"Title!", L"Description!", 0);
+	RunFileDlg(0, // No owner window
+		hIcon, // A loaded icon
+		0, // Default directory or something
+		L"uhhhhh what", // title
+		L"press something and ok to run", // text RFF_NODEFAULT // No recent command selected
+	);
 }
 ```

 ## Return value
 It is normal integer; 0 on success and non-zero on error.
-I guess you can use GetLastError()
+No idea if GetLastError() will work.